This DIY industrial pipe plant hanger is a great way to increase your plant space while adding an interesting decor element to the room.

 - Screw a nipple connector into a flange.

-- Screw the rod into the ceiling.
+- Screw the rod into the ceiling with a dill or power screwdriver and self-tapping screws.

 - Add S hooks to hang the plants anywhere along the pipe.